 Upon the execution of the Second Amendment, which was deemed to be a lease modification, the Company re-evaluated the assumptions made at the original lease commencement date.
 The Company determined the Second Amendment consists of two separate contracts under ASC 842.
-One contract is related to a new right-of-use for the expanded 22,188 square feet of space, which is to be accounted for as a new lease, and the other is related to the modification of term for the original 36,126 square feet of space.
+One contract is related to a new right-of-use for the expanded 22,188 square feet of space, which is to be accounted for as a new lease, and the other is related to the modification of the term for the original 36,126 square feet of space.
 The Company recorded an additional right-of-use asset and lease liability upon lease commencement of the expanded space.
+In September 2020, the Company entered into a sublease agreement for the 22,188 square feet added under the Second Amendment at a fixed monthly rent of \$62.80 per square foot per year beginning in January 2021, subject to annual increases of 2.5%.
+The sublease term will continue through April 2028.
 The Company is recognizing rent expense on a straight-line basis through the remaining extended term of the respective leases.
+The head lease and the sublease will be accounted for as two separate contracts with the income from the sublease presented separately from the lease expense on the head lease.